-On July 7, 2020, TEA issued public planning health guidance to support school systems in planning for the 2020-2021 school year, addressing on campus and virtual instruction, administrative and extracurricular activities, and school visits.
+On July 21, 2020, TEA issued updated public planning health guidance related to instructional and operational flexibilities in planning for the 2020-2021 school year to address on campus and virtual instruction.
+Previous guidance addressed administrative and extracurricular activities and school visits.
 Within the guidance, TEA instructs schools to provide parental and public notices of the school district's plan to follow in order to mitigate COVID-19 within their facilities and confirms the attendance requirements for promotion (which may be completed by virtual education).
-The guidance further details screening mechanisms, identification of symptoms, and procedures for confirmed, suspected, and exposed cases.
+The guidance further details screening mechanisms, identification of promotion (which may be completed by virtual education). identification of symptoms, and procedures for confirmed, suspected, and exposed cases.
 Certain actions, such as notification to health department officials and closure of high-traffic areas, will be required in the instance of confirmed cases.
 Schools are highly encouraged to engage in mitigation practices promoting health and hygiene consistent with CDC guidelines (including social distancing, facial coverings, frequent disinfecting of all areas, limiting visitations, etc.) to avoid unnecessary exposure to others to prevent the spread of COVID-19.